commitglobal/votemonitor/README.md

  }
 ```

-To use S3 file storage you need to set `"FileStorageType": "S3",` and need to have the following environment variables set, with the key ID referencing an IAM user with permissions restricted to only S3.
+To use S3 file storage, you need to set `"FileStorageType": "S3",` and need to have the following environment variables set, with the key ID referencing an IAM user with permissions restricted to only S3.
 ```
  "AWS_ACCESS_KEY_ID": "",
  "AWS_SECRET_ACCESS_KEY": "",